SMAS Facelift Brisbane: When This Technique May Be Considered

 What does recovery from SMAS facelift look like for Brisbane patients?

-The first week is spent resting, with peak swelling and bruising around days 2–3.
+The first week is spent resting, with peak swelling and bruising around days 2 to 3.
 Most patients return to desk-based work around two weeks.
 Social activities usually resume at three to four weeks.
 Light exercise typically resumes around three to four weeks, with more demanding activity from four to six weeks.
-Final settled appearance is visible at approximately 3–6 months.
+Final settled appearance is visible at approximately 3 to 6 months.
 Brisbane patients complete the first post-operative review in Sydney before flying home, with all subsequent follow-up coordinated locally at Herstellen Clinic.

 Book a Consultation at the Brisbane Clinic